-Admission to the Master of Engineering program normally requires a BS degree in Agricultural and Biological Engineering, or related engineering specialty, from an undergraduate program accredited by ABET (Accreditation Board for Engineering and Technology).
-If a student desires a Master of Engineering with a major in Agricultural and Biological Engineering but does not have an undergraduate degree that has an ABET-equivalency, then articulation course work should be completed as early as possible in the student's graduate program.
+Admission to the ABE Master of Engineering and Master of Science programs through the College of Engineering generally requires a BS degree in Agricultural and Biological Engineering, or related engineering specialty, from an undergraduate program accredited by ABET (Accreditation Board for Engineering and Technology).
+If a student desires a Master's degree with a major in Agricultural and Biological Engineering but does not have an undergraduate degree that has an ABET-equivalency, then articulation course work should be completed as early as possible in the student's graduate program.
 The current ABET requirements are given in Appendix A of this manual.
 As part of the ABET design requirement, the student will be required to take a minimum of 12 credits of Agricultural and Biological Engineering (ABE) design courses.
 A student may not be required to meet every requirement; however, exceptions will be made only after a review by the departmental graduate committee.
 The required articulation work for any graduate degree must be completed with a GPA of at least 3.00.